CiiruNgunjiri/Alx_DjangoLearnLab/social_media_api/accounts/README.md

     "password": "your_password"
 }

-Upon successful registration, a new user will be created in the database.
+Upon successful registration, a new user will be created in the database, and an authentication token will be generated.
 User Login
-To log in, send a POST request to /api/accounts/login/ with the following JSON payload:
+To log in via the HTML interface, navigate to /accounts/login/ and fill out the login form.
+To log in via the API, send a POST request to /accounts/api/login/ with the following JSON payload:

 json
 {